kkruecke/merge-sort-cpp/README.md

-Implementation of merge sort algorithm in C++.
+Implementation of merge sort algorithm in C++ and Big O analysis.